top of page

 • Consulting on accessible dispute resolution practices

-Book a free confidential discovery call to explore how we can build a better system together.
+📅 Book a free confidential consultation to explore how we can build a better system together.

 Shiv Martin is a nationally accredited mediator, practicing solicitor, conciliator, decision-maker, and certified vocational trainer.
 With extensive experience in complex dispute resolution, stakeholder engagement, and team building across business, community, and governmental sectors, Shiv brings over a decade of unique and diverse expertise in Law, Management, Vocational Education, and Mediation.